 AprilThe Lab led a workshop in Newcastle with the staff of The Key to help them to understand and develop their theory of change.
 They were able to identify clear goals for the programme and how the theory of self-determination was key to their success.

 FebruaryThe Lab team held an all day workshop with the Citizenship Foundation to develop their theory of change, to check in on learning and see where there was opportunity for supporting others in the programme.

 FebruaryThe Lab team met with the Citizenship Foundation to develop their theory of change, mapping all activities onto outcomes to clearly demonstrate how they expected to see the changes they wanted for children in schools.

-DecemberThe Lab team had a workshop with Envision to discuss their theory of change.
+DecemberThe Lab team led a workshop with Envision to discuss their theory of change.
 There was much lively and engaging debate!

 NovemberThroughout November the Lab team and Generation Change met with the CEOs of the pilot organisations to make sure they were aware of the extent of the commitment they were making.

-September The Impact Accelerator (then termed the Quality Mark) pilot programme was launched at the Young Foundation through an all day training away day for participating staff.
+September The Impact Accelerator pilot programme was launched at the Young Foundation through an all day training away day for participating staff.

 JuneOrganisations were selected to participate in the pilot project.

 Sign up to find out more